Free CFA Level II Formula Sheet (2026)

 About FreeFellow

-FreeFellow is an AI-native exam prep platform for actuarial (SOA & CAS), CFA, CFP, CPA, CAIA, and securities licensing candidates — built around modern AI as a core capability rather than as a bolt-on.
-Every lesson ships with AI-narrated audio.
-Every constructed-response item has a copy-to-AI prompt builder so candidates can paste their answer into their own ChatGPT or Claude for self-graded feedback.
-Fellow members get instant AI grading on essays against the official rubric (currently CFA Level III, expanding to other essay-bearing sections).
+FreeFellow is a free exam prep library for actuarial (SOA & CAS), CFA, CFP, CPA, CAIA, GARP FRM, IRS Enrolled Agent, IMA CMA, and FINRA / NASAA securities licensing candidates.
+The entire question bank, written solutions, and lessons are free for every candidate, with no trial period and no credit card.
+Lessons include narrated audio, and every constructed-response item has a copy-to-AI prompt builder so candidates can paste their answer into their own ChatGPT or Claude for self-graded feedback; Fellow members get instant AI grading on essays against the official rubric (currently CFA Level III, expanding to other essay-bearing sections).

-The 70% you need to pass — question bank, written solutions, lessons, formula sheet, mixed practice, readiness tracking — is free forever, with no trial period and no credit card.
+The 70% you need to pass (question bank, written solutions, lessons, formula sheet, mixed practice, readiness tracking) is free forever, with no trial period and no credit card.
 Become a Fellow ($59/quarter or $149/year per track) to unlock mock exams, flashcards with spaced repetition, performance analytics, AI essay grading, and a personalized study plan.
-FreeFellow LLC is a CFA Institute Prep Provider — our CFA® exam materials are validated by CFA Institute for substantial curriculum coverage and updated annually.
+FreeFellow LLC is a CFA Institute Prep Provider.
+Our CFA® exam materials are validated by CFA Institute for substantial curriculum coverage and updated annually.